anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Architectural Overview and Communication Exchanges {#architecture}

-To BRSKI wirh pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the use case.
+To BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the use case.
 The pledge-responder-mode) allows delegated bootstrapping using a registrar-agent instead a direct connection from the pledge to the domain registrar.
 The communication model between registrar-agent and pledge assumes that the pledge is acting as server and responds to requests.